Skip to content

 • alias (optional): The alias of the relation (if it has one)

-• except (optional): A list of columns to exclude
+• exclude (optional): A list of columns to exclude

 • prefix (optional): A string to use as a prefix for all selected column names